sebgoa/cloudstack-books/en/developer.markdown

 * CloudStack Installation from Source for Developers

 This book is aimed at CloudStack developers who need to build the code.
-These instructions are valid on a Ubuntu 12.04 system, please adapt them if you are on a different operating system.
+These instructions are valid on a Ubuntu 12.04 and CentOS 6.4 systems and were tested with the 4.2 release of Apache CloudStack, please adapt them if you are on a different operating system or using a newer/older version of CloudStack.
 We go through several scenarios:

 1. Installation of the prerequisites
 2. Compiling and installation from source
 3. Using the CloudStack simulator
 4. Installation with DevCloud the CloudStack sandbox
+5. Building your own packages
+6. The CloudStack API
+7. Testing the AWS API interface

 * Prerequisites

 In this section we'll look at installing the dependencies you'll need for Apache CloudStack development.

+** On Ubuntu 12.04

 First update and upgrade your system:

     apt-get update
     apt-get upgrade

-Install NTP to synchronize thc clocks:
+NTP might already be installed, check it with `service ntp status`.
+If it's not then install NTP to synchronize the clocks:

     apt-get install openntpd